Sitting On The Job

 Sitting Stresses Out Your Muscles & Your Spine

 Surprisingly, sitting puts twice as much stress on your spinal column than standing does, although it seems like it should be the other way around.
-If you slouch when you sit, like most people do, you are putting even more strain on your back muscles and your spinal column.
+If you slouch when you sit, as most people do, you are putting even more strain on your back muscles and your spinal column.
 Sitting for extended periods of time at work will cause your muscles to tighten, increasing the probability of being injured on the job.

 How to Prevent Sitting-Related Injuries